 Understanding Trace of Matrix:

-A matrix's trace is equal to the sum of its diagonal members.
+The trace of a matrix is defined as the sum of its diagonal elements.

 The steps listed below can be used to find the trace of a square matrix: